madisonvolpe/covid/README.md

 ## In-depth Explanations of Functions

-Etl_extract, etl_transform, and etl_load basically do what their names suggest, however there are arguments you can add to these functions to specify specific subsets of data that you want.
+etl_extract, etl_transform, and etl_load basically do what their names suggest, however there are arguments you can add to these functions to specify specific subsets of data that you want.
 Likewise, there is functionality under the hood that should be explained so that you are aware of the data processing behind the scenes.

 ### etl_extract